nwithan8/tauticord/documentation/DOCUMENTATION.md

 Combined library data updates at the same interval as regular library data (with a minimum of 5 minutes between updates).

+If you do not wish to use combined library statistics, you can simply set `CombinedLibraries: []` in the configuration file.

 ## Performance Monitoring